This article is for general information and training context, not personal medical advice. See our disclaimer and editor policy.

 Frequently Asked Questions

-Is biomagnetism therapy generally considered safe?
+Is biomagnetism therapy safe?

 Who should not receive biomagnetism therapy?